firtk/instagramdownloader/README.md

 ## Note!

 The script depends on the page source code.
-So if Instagram decides to change their tag names this script will not work until i update the regular expressions.
+So if Instagram decides to change their tag names this script will not work until the regular expressions updated.

+## Disclaimer

+This is an unofficial work, use at your own risk.

+## License

+Unlicensed aka Public Domain.